feathersjs/feathers/index.md

 After running

-> node app.js
+> `node app.js`

-You can go to `http://localhost:3000/todos/dishes` and should see the following JSON response:
+You can go to [localhost:3000/todos/dishes](http://localhost:3000/todos/dishes) and should see the following JSON response:

 ```js
 {